artempoletsky/blender_eevee_blackbody/README.md

 2. Set `Use blackbody temperature` on.
 3. Enter the blackbody temperature.

-You cant use this feature together with `Use nodes` option.
+You can't use this feature together with `Use nodes` option.

 The temperature to color algorythm is taken from Blender sources, so results should be like in cycles.